zkonstas/Tweet-Sentiment/README.md

 - SNS
 - RDS Database

-The architecture of the application on the server is displayed on below:
+The architecture of the application on the server is displayed below:

 ![architecture](images/architecture.png)